muhammedshahinshapottayil/muhammedshahinshapottayil/README.md

 ---

-# 🚀 Blockchain Developer | Pioneering the Future of Web3

 ## 👨‍💻 My Coding Journey

 As a curious computer science student, I embarked on a transformative coding journey, fueled by an unwavering passion for software development.
 Despite the challenges posed by the COVID-19 crisis, which led to dropping out of college, I turned adversity into opportunity.
 With resilience and dedication, I took charge of my learning, determined to turn my dreams into reality.